eshestakova/HSE_algorithmization-programming_course/README.md

 # HSE Algorithmization && Programming Course

-Some of my C++ code for university programming course
+Some of my C++ projects for university programming course